nd-ryan/lexon/docs/ADMIN_SHARED_NODE_DELETION_POLICY.md

 ```

 **Rationale:** Orphaned shared nodes serve no purpose and can be safely cleaned up.

+**Event logging note:** Orphaned node deletion does not log to `graph_events` because the audit log is case-scoped and there are no referencing cases to attach an event to.

 **UI Message (admin shared nodes page):**
 > ⚠️ **Orphaned Node:** This orphaned node will be **permanently deleted** from the Knowledge Graph.